Pembroke Pines, Florida • Primary-source investigative summary

 Community/State/Nationwide plate network access; real-time NCIC (FBI) database integration; unlimited custom suspect lists (no documented case file or authorization requirement); ESRI GIS mapping with floor plan overlays.
 Commission legislation described "license plate recognition readers."
 The governing contracts describe this.

-Added to the Footage definition in the January 2024 Flock Terms and Conditions.
-The Commission was not informed before voting on the 64-camera expansion in May 2024.
+Added to the Footage definition in the January 2024 Flock Terms and Conditions — which were attached as an exhibit to the May 2024 Commission packet.
+The capability appeared in vendor contract language, not in the staff-drafted legislation the Commission voted on.
+No staff summary disclosed the audio capability, and no commissioner raised it.
 Whether audio capture is currently active in deployed cameras is not disclosed in any Commission document.

 Private actors — HOAs, businesses, schools, individuals — who install Flock cameras can share footage with the Pembroke Pines Police Department without further Commission vote, public notice, or additional appropriation.
 The actual number of such cameras accessible to the department is not disclosed.